-Space Maintainers For Premature Tooth Loss
+Space Maintainers for Premature Tooth Loss

 Space maintainers come in two types: removable and fixed.
-Removable devices are made of acrylic and use artificial teeth or blocks of dental material to hold open the spaces.
+Removable devices are made of acrylic and use artificial teeth or blocks of a dental material to hold open the spaces.
 This device works better in an older child, who can remove the appliance to clean and care for it.
 Partial dentures are suitable removable maintainers for children with several missing teeth.

 Fixed maintainers are attached with dental cement to teeth beside the gap.
 These are more suitable for young children or those who have lost a back tooth.
 Unilateral maintainers are fixed on one side, while bilateral appliances are fixed on both sides.
 They can be fitted on the upper or lower jaw to maintain space for front or back teeth.
 The device your dentist recommends depends on the number and location of missing teeth.